muratk3n/thirdwave/en/2019/06/bancor.md

-to purchase goods that they otherwise would not have been able to afford, in exactly the same way and in the same measure it allows surplus countries to sell goods that they would have otherwise not have been able to sell.
+to purchase goods that they otherwise would not have been able to afford, in exactly the same way and in the same measure it allows surplus countries to sell goods that they would have otherwise not have been able to sell...

-[..]
 Here comes into play the third distinctive feature of Keynes’s
 proposal: the correction of exchange rate misalignments.
 In case a country should have a systematic deficit (or surplus), its currency would be devalued (or revalued) accordingly, in order to increase (or